John Williams Mellor

-John Williams Mellor is a French-born American economist, known for his work in the field of economic and agricultural development in third world countries.
+John Williams Mellor (born December 28, 1928) is a French-born American economist, known for his work in the field of economic and agricultural development in third world countries.
 In 1985, he was awarded the Wihuri International Prize, for his “constructive work that has remarkably promoted and developed the security of nutrient supply for mankind.”
 A Fulbright Scholar, he spent most of his academic career at his alma mater, Cornell University.
 In the early 1970s, he became an economist for USAID, eventually becoming their chief economist in 1976.
 After leaving USAID, he became the second director-general of the International Food Policy Research Institute in 1977, where he remained until 1990.
 He has authored numerous articles, and several books, chiefly regarding economic and agricultural development in third world countries.
 Currently he runs John Mellor Associates as well as being a professor emeritus at Cornell.

-Biography
+Early life and education

-Mellor was born in Neuilly-sur-Seine, a suburb of Paris, France on December 28, 1928.
+Mellor was born in Neuilly-sur-Seine, a suburb of Paris, France, on December 28, 1928.
 His parents were Desmond W. and Katherine (Beardsley) Mellor, and the family immigrated to the United States in 1929.
-He graduated from Okemos High School in Okemos, Michigan, before attending Cornell University.
-He received a bachelor of science degree (with distinction) from Cornell in 1950, followed by a M.Sc. in 1951, both in economics.
+He graduated from Okemos High School in Okemos, Michigan, before attending Cornell University, where he received a Bachelor of Science degree with distinction in 1950, followed by a M.S. in 1951, both in economics.
 As undergraduate, he was a member of Telluride House and Quill and Dagger.
-He attended Oxford University on a Fulbright Scholarship, where he obtained a diploma in agriculture economics, before returning to Cornell where he was awarded a Ph.D. (with distinction) in agricultural economics.
+He then attended Oxford University on a Fulbright Scholarship, where he obtained a diploma in agriculture economics, before returning to Cornell where he was awarded a Ph.D. (with distinction) in agricultural economics.
 While working towards his doctorate, he was selected as a fellow of the Social Science Research Council.